geekdevs/sftw/README.md

     $ php ./scripts/console.php sftw --host myhost --user myuser --pass mypass --db mydb --path ./scripts/migrations --namespace Ooga/Db/Migrations 0

+Note: Depending upon how you write your migrations, schema upgrades and rollbacks can be "data destructive".
+This is especially true of ADD/DROP TABLE and ALTER TABLE ADD/DROP COLUMN calls, but is even true when merely changing the format of a column.

+For example, consider altering a datetime field into a integer Unix timestamp.
+A straight cast of a datetime value into an integer will result in a 0 value.
+A return to datetime will result in a 1970 date.
+To avoid this, your migration methods can perform the conversion as follows:

+1. create a temp column of the desired type to store the converted data
+2. drop the targeted column
+3. add converted data into the temp column
+4. drop the temp column

+Rollbacks would obviously need to work in reverse.

+Generally speaking, an upgrade/rollback sequence will restore the **schema** as expected, but unless special steps - as above - are taken to save/protect the affected **data**, it will likely be lost.

 Next Steps
 ==========